RTX3070/shopify-starter-theme/README.md

 3. Run the following command to clone "Shopify Starter Theme" into your local machine:
 `shopify theme init [THEME NAME] --clone-url [GIT REPOSITORY URL]`

+*Since GitHub doesn't allow empty folders you need to create "sections" and "snippets" folders by yourself*